sobolev-alexey/code-challenge-frontend-developer/README.md

  - Correct implementation of a context/state manager
  - Correct implementation of a navigation solution
  - Componentization
- - Communiation in the repo and/or code
+ - Communication in the repo and/or code (comments, meaningful variable names, readme file)
  - Best practices with API calls and data
  - Separation of concerns between business and UI logic